 Chuño Phuti is the daily breakfast/lunch of Andean households in Puno, Cusco, and the Lake Titicaca region.
 Chuño is freeze-dried potato — the traditional Andean preservation technique where potatoes are frozen at night (cold Andean air at 4000m+ altitude), thawed in day sun, and squeezed of water, repeated for 5-10 days.
-The resulting chuño can be stored for 10+ years.
-The dish reflects Andean ingenuity in preserving the potato — Peru's national symbol — for harsh winters.
+The resulting chuño can be stored for 20+ years.
+The dish reflects Andean ingenuity in both detoxifying and preserving the potato — Peru's national symbol.
+The high-altitude potatoes are naturally bitter and toxic (high in glycoalkaloids/solanine); the night-freeze, foot-treading, and day-sun cycle draws the toxins out through the split skins while removing water, turning a bitter potato that lasts one year into edible chuño that keeps for 20+ years.
 Modern Lima restaurants serve chuño phuti as an Andean specialty; rural Cusco households make it daily.

 Chuño Phuti is uniquely Andean: dehydrated-then-rehydrated potato has a fibrous-chewy texture (very different from fresh potato), now coated in yellow ají sauce with scrambled eggs and melted queso fresco throughout.
 The first bite: chuño's gentle smoky-earthy flavor (from the freeze-drying process), creamy egg, salty cheese, ají heat.
 Eaten daily at altitude in Cusco-Puno households as a hearty quick meal.
 Pair with mote corn for a complete Andean breakfast.